fluidex/fluidex.github.io/content/pages/about/index.en.md

 template: "about-template"
 ---

+FluiDex is a ZK-Rollup Layer2 DEX on Ethereum.

 # What is FluiDex

 If you are familiar with cutting-edge blockchain technology, you can easily understand that FluiDex is a Layer 2 decentralized exchange on Ethereum.
 We use PLONK-based zkrollup technology to achieve high-performance transactions, while being able to reduce the cost of each transaction to less than 1% of normal L1 transaction.
 To our best knowledge, we are the first order-book exchange on Ethereum using PLONK-based validity proof.